Network resilience: Conclusions and future perspectives

 \subsubsection{Resilience of networks of networks}

-It is increasingly clear that networks in the real world are not isolated but interdependent with one another.
-For example, for diverse critical infrastructures, the electric power network provides power for pumping and for control systems of the water network.
-In turn, the water network provides water for cooling and emissions reduction of the power network, the fuel network provides fuel for generators for electric power network and the electric power network provides power to pump oil for fuel network \cite{gao2015recent}.
-A set of networks may couple together, forming multilayer networks \cite{boccaletti2014structure}, or networks of networks \cite{liu2019multiple}.
-As discussed in Chapter~\ref{Robustness}, studies focusing mainly on the structural integrity and robustness have been carried out already \cite{buldyrev2010catastrophic, radicchi2013abrupt}.
-In contrast, resilience is a property related to network dynamics, and these networks may be characterized by different time scales and structural patterns, which makes the analysis of resilience of networks of networks extremely difficult.
-Early attempts have focused on specific dimension-reduction methods for ecological mutualistic networks \cite{jiang2018predicting} or purely numerical studies \cite{boccaletti2014structure}.
-Despite these efforts, it remains a challenge to develop a general framework for analyzing the resilience of networks of networks, which could trigger a series of future research.
+It is increasingly clear that networks in the real world are not isolated but are interdependent with one another.
+Examples are interdependent critical infrastructures such as electric power networks that provide power for the pumping and control systems of a water network.
+In turn, the water network provides water for cooling and emissions reduction in the power network, a fuel network provides fuel for the generators in the electric power network, and the electric power network provides the power needed to pump the oil used in the fuel network \cite{gao2015recent}.
+Sets of networks may be coupled to form multilayer networks \cite{boccaletti2014structure, pan2020phase} or networks of networks \cite{liu2019multiple}.
+As discussed in Chapter~\ref{Robustness}, studies that focus mainly on structural integrity and robustness have already been conducted \cite{buldyrev2010catastrophic, radicchi2013abrupt}.
+In contrast, resilience is related to network dynamics, and coupled or interdependent networks may be characterized by different time scales and structural patterns, making the analysis of the network resilience extremely difficult.
+Early attempts have focused on specific dimension-reduction methods for ecological mutualistic networks \cite{jiang2018predicting} or have taken purely numerical approaches \cite{boccaletti2014structure}.
+Despite these efforts, developing a general framework for analyzing the resilience of networks of networks remains a challenge and can trigger a series of future studies.